Rationale:

-Demonstrate understanding of fundamental thermodynamic concepts, including system properties, energy forms, equilibrium, and the behavior of pure substances.
+Demonstrate a comprehensive understanding of fundamental thermodynamic principles, including system properties, forms of energy, equilibrium, and the behavior of pure substances.

-Analyze thermodynamic cycles, including power, refrigeration, and liquefaction cycles to evaluate performance and efficiency.
+Analyze thermodynamic cycles such as power generation, refrigeration, and liquefaction to assess system performance and thermal efficiency.

 Module 1: Introduction to Thermodynamics